 Every now and then, one gets to read some kind of fraud investment plans or fake how-to-get-rich-quick schemes.
 Having a deep thought over such incidents, we may realize that these scams are a reflection of our own over-attraction towards the investments, which yield good returns.
 But in such temptation of ours, have we ever thought of the danger or difficulty (risks) involved in the process.

 ‘buyers beware rule’ and tend to be innocent.
 So how can you defend yourself?
-You need not to try to learn all the ways in which criminals defraud people.
+You need not try to learn all the ways in which criminals defraud people.

-A few basic precautions will go a long way in protecting one’s money from fake investment schemes are:
+A few basic precautions that will go a long way in protecting one’s money from fake investment schemes are:

 Warning Signals of Fraudulent/false leading Schemes

 Generally, a majority of fraudulent investment schemes have certain warning signs that follow a particular pattern.
 A scheme that posses of any of the following features must be considered with extra care/caution, before making any kind of investment:

 Don’t fall for the word “free”

 Fraudsters tempt investors by conducting free investment seminars for the family including complimentary lunch.
 Many fall for this kind of strategy and invest in their product.
 But don’t do this mistake, don’t be in a hurry.

 Make sure you research the investment scheme and the person selling it to you.
 Know the business, the product and services offered and all the costs associated with the investment scheme.

 See if you are really interested in the investment scheme.
 Just because they tell that many have bought it, doesn’t mean, you should be buying it.
 Don’t fall for these kinds of tricks.